jackma1206/tictactoe/README.md

-# tictactoe
+# Tic Tac Toe
-Pure CSS and JS tictactoe with A.I
+Pure HTML, CSS and JS tic tac toe with minimax A.I